gdalsanto/diff-fdn-colorless/README.md

 # diff-fdn-colorless
+Companion conde the the Feedback Delay Network Optimization paper submitted for EURASIP Journal on Audio, Speech, and Music Processing, special issue on Digital Audio Effects.
+This is an extension to our previous work, which you can find in the branch `dafx23` of this repository.
-Demo for the differentiable feedback delay network (FDN) for colorless reverberation submitted to the 26th International Conference on Digital Audio Effects (DAFx 2023).
+Main updates form the previous framework: for the differentiable feedback delay network (FDN) for colorless reverberation submitted to the 26th International Conference on Digital Audio Effects (DAFx 2023).
 <p align="center">
   <img width="400" src=".\demo\diffFDN_blockdiagram.png">
 </p>